rutgersdh/humdata22/_posts/2022-02-22-links-for-class-6.md

 ## Text Encoding Redux

 Let's spend more time on last week's lab, [Close Reading with the TEI](https://github.com/giannetti/TEI-Close-Reading), focusing especially on research on people and places mentioned in the letters.
+Let's try crowdsourcing this work at the following [link](https://docs.google.com/spreadsheets/d/1VtGAoCq65Mq1Lt7S9EIxCCTUMSupKystCsYNKeaDANQ/edit?usp=sharing) (Google Sheet).
 Don't forget about next week's [blog post](https://rutgersdh.github.io/humdata22/2022/02/15/links-for-class-5/#blog-post-no-2) assessing your experience of this lab.